American Religion -- then, now, and in the future

 Part Twenty-Five: The Third Great Awakening: Charles Taze Russell, International Bible Students, and J's Witnesses

 - Charles Taze Russell (February 16, 1852 - October 31, 1916) was a deeply religious man from his earliest years.
-In 1881 Zion's Watch Tower Tract Society was founded.
-In 1884 the organization was legally chartered.
-There were now hundreds of "Russellites" spreading his teachings and Russell came to be known as "the Pastor."
+Zion's Watch Tower Tract Society was founded in 1881.
+In 1884, the organization was legally chartered.
+There were now hundreds of "Russellites" spreading his teachings, and Russell became known as "the Pastor."

 Part Twenty-Six: The Third Great Awakening: Calculating Armageddon

 - Many of the reformers of the Third Great Awakening were fascinated by biblical prophecy and the End Times.
 Such studies can easily become a compulsion!
 And they did.

 Part Twenty-Seven: The Third Great Awakening: Rabbinic and Karaite Judaism